NVIDIA/NeMo/docs/sources/source/speaker_recognition/quartznet.rst

 Similarly to Jasper, QuartzNet family of models are denoted as QuartzNet_[BxR] where B is the number of blocks, and R - the number of convolutional sub-blocks within a block.
 Each sub-block contains a
 1-D *separable* convolution, batch normalization, ReLU, and dropout:

-We use a Quarznet encoder of 3x2 size with narrow filters.
-This encoder is connected to decoder by using statspooling layer.
+We use a Quartznet encoder of 3x2 size with narrow filters.
+This encoder is connected to the decoder by using a statistics pooling layer.
-We experimented with various layers like a gram layer, a x-vector pooling layer, or super vector layer which is combination of the gram and x-vector layers. xvector stratergy is based on Mean and variance based statistic pooling, it is faster to train and very stable.
+We experimented with various statistics pooling layers like a gram layer, a x-vector pooling layer, or super vector layer which is combination of the gram and x-vector layers. the xvector layer is based on Mean and variance based statistics pooling, it is faster to train and very stable.

     .. image:: ../asr/quartz_vertical.png
         :align: center